Frailty Team Banner

 As we know, frailty can make it harder to recover from an apparently minor event.

-We sometimes find that when an older person with frailty is admitted to hospital, despite the best care, their ability to look after themselves, walk, memory etc. on a day-to-day basis deteriorates and they often do not recover back to how they were before.
+We sometimes find that when an older adult with frailty is admitted to hospital, despite the best care, their ability to function on a day-to-day basis (looking after themselves, walking, memory etc) deteriorates and they often do not recover back to how they were before.

 If this does happen, the frailty team will discuss how we can help to support you or your loved one.